Last updated on 2026-02-02

 - Case Manager: Coordinate services and support for clients, ensuring they receive the necessary resources for their well-being.

-- Advocate: Represent the interests of individuals or groups, working to influence policies and improve social conditions.
+- Advocate: Represent the interests of individuals or groups, working to influence policies and improve social justice.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.